I have been in a bit of a funk the past few days. I am in all honesty REALLY not doing so great.

 My knight in shiny armor aka the dude who is going to fix me aka Dr. Kaplan came up with a plan to hopefully get things under control before September.

-We are upping my cromolyn sodium to hopefully reduce inflammation as part of the issue is that my vagus nerve is jacked up.
+We are upping my cromolyn sodium to hopefully reduce inflammation.

 If it doesn’t, we may add Marinol aka synthetic THC pills back in as a back up for my nausea.
 The medication has been helpful with my nausea but the pills make me REALLY high/groggy (apparently I like to make videos when I am under the influence).
 I took it my entire stay at the hospital during my 2nd ketamine infusion since my first day there was AWFUL (this video is kind of pathetic haha).
 It thankfully did allow me to eat more regularly with less nausea but I just cannot be that high all day every day.
 It was nice however to enjoy eating.
 Thank you munchies!